sachinpandeygurh/NYIF-Capital_Market_Professional/README.md

 Do not install the project all right reseved National Stock Exchange of India Ltd. this is only for information purposes.

+## Key Features

+- Modern and user-friendly design
+- Responsive layout for optimal viewing on all devices
+- Developed using HTML, CSS, and JavaScript
+- Completed under the supervision of Abhiyantriki Technology
+- QA testing by Angesh Mishra

 ## Description